SaranBodduluri/SandP-Hangman/README.md

 # S & P Hangman

-This is the classic hangman game with the theme of S & P 500 companies.
+S&P 500 themed Hangman game.
 Words in here are the names of some of the famous S & P 500 companies.